George-Horus/AgriMapper_by_ZYH/README.md

 ![Feature Engineering Interface](./images/Step3.PNG)

 *Figure 5.
-Feature engineering interface in CPAM.*
+Feature engineering interface in Agrimapper.*

-### Step 4: Model Construction in CPAM
+### Step 4: Model Construction in Agrimapper

 After feature selection is completed, the selected vegetation indices and the nitrogen content at sampling points are combined into a modeling dataset, which is saved in the output folder specified by the user.